alinnepereira/HART-Step-5/README.md

 ####Brief Conclusion
 From the five images presenting 5 SNP peaks, we can see there are a great differnces in variation of allele frequency between three time points/generations.

+###__Step 3 Comparisons of Resequencing to Ancestral States__
+In these anylses we wanted to see which of the SNPs occured in the ancestral popultions before the founder populations were made and which arose _de novo_ during the experiment.
+First, we created a pie chart to show what percentage of the SNPs occured in the ancestral population.

-###Piechart for absence/presence of SNP in ancester
+####Piechart for absence/presence of SNP in ancester
 Source vcftools package and extract ancestor SNPs from vcf files
 ```
 \#!/bin/sh/